-Anti-Trump Hotel To Open In DC Deemed ‘Safe-Haven’ For Liberals As Dems Make A Move On Impeaching Trump?
+Anti-Trump Hotel To Open In D.C.
+Deemed ‘Safe-Haven’ For Liberals As Dems Make A Move On Impeaching Trump?

 — CBS News (@CBSNews) November 15, 2017

 Depending upon the location of the hotel, there will be messages in places you might not expect.
 In their Hong Kong hotel, the Bible will be replaced with the U.N.
 Declaration of Human Rights.
-Newsweek reports that in the D.C. hotel the minibar will be the place where you will find your congress member’s name and information.
-So you expect to find nothing but beverages in the minibar in your room?
-Not at this hotel, all the tools and directions for making posters for those staying at the hotel participating in some kind of march, demonstration or protest will also be available at your minibar.
+Newsweek reports that in the D.C. hotel the minibar will be the place where you will find your Congress member’s name and information.
+Those staying at the hotel for some kind of march, demonstration, or protest could find all the tools and directions for making posters in the minibar as well — aside from beverages, of course.

-Fox New’s Greg Gutfeld had some folks in mind as guests for this hotel on his show The Five Wednesday.
-He discussed the impeachment attempt aimed at Trump by calling the folks heading this campaign,”the crybabies of the apocalypse.”
-This hotel might give them a solution they are looking for by stepping away from the politics and hunker down in at their anti-Trump hotel room.
+Fox News’ Greg Gutfeld had some folks in mind as guests for this hotel on his show The Five Wednesday.
+He discussed the impeachment attempt aimed at Trump by calling the folks heading this campaign “the crybabies of the apocalypse.”

 The hotel in D.C. that people gravitate to today is the Trump Hotel.
-This is a favorite of Fox News personalities with Fox News always on at their bar and bacon served on sticks, suggests Gutfeld to his pannel of guests.
+This is a favorite of Fox News personalities with Fox News always on at their bar and bacon served on sticks, suggests Gutfeld to his panel of guests.
 You can watch the video in this article of Gutfeld’s discussion on the Trump impeachment movement along with the anti-Trump hotel critique.

 Gutfeld: Impeachment and the anti-Trump hotel via the @FoxNews App https://t.co/o2yZhrY3hg